 4. As is always the case, all people experiencing flu-like symptoms should stay home.
 In this case, until we know more information about the virus, if anyone in your house has a fever, please stay home.
 Please DO NOT send any children to Sunday School if anyone in the house has a fever.

 5. Regarding Holy Communion, there have been studies conducted for over 100 years regarding the transmission of diseases via the Lord’s Supper and there has never been any evidence showing that there is any more risk in communing than standing in a greeting line.
-The pastors and elders distributing communion will thoroughly wash their hands directly preceding the distribution of the Sacrament.
+The pastors and elders distributing communion will be sanitizing their hands preceding the distribution of the Sacrament.
 We will continue to offer the Sacrament at Communion services unless a pastor is not there to administer it (see point 4).
 However, it must be stated, that if your conscience is burdened by the reception of the Sacrament, it is OK to withhold from taking it!
 We do not want anyone taking it out of fear or coercion, and that applies AT ALL TIMES!
-Please chose either the individual or common cup as suits your preferences, both will continue to be offered.
+We are only offering individual cup for communion at present.
 Those who continue to commune, however, should take Communion in both kinds, that is, both the body (bread) and blood (wine) of Jesus, as Christ instituted (See Matt.
 26:26-27; also Augsburg Confession Art.
 XXII.)

-6. The offering plates will no longer be passed hand to hand through the congregation.
-Instead, we will place offering plates or boxes designed to receive offerings, inside the rear sanctuary doors.
+7. The offering plates will no longer be passed hand to hand through the congregation.
+Instead, we will place offering boxes designed to receive offerings, inside the rear sanctuary doors.

 This is certainly no time to panic.
 It is precisely times like these when the Church has the opportunity to be a light in the darkness by teaching all the things that Jesus has commanded (Matt.
 28:20).
 It is a great time to show the world how we put our fear, love, and trust in God alone (1st Comm.), and yet also submit to the wisdom of governing authorities when and where it benefits our neighbors.
 Everything will work out for good (Rom.
 8:28).
 God’s got this, and He will continue to provide all that we need in body and soul unto life everlasting.
 God is with you.
 Abide in His love!